How to Till a Garden Without a Tiller: 10 Solutions That Work

 Photo: iStock

-Consider leaving your garden soil alone.
-Tilling the ground is a labor-intensive job that some gardeners avoid altogether—and there’s some thought leadership to back it up.
-A no-dig gardening method developed by Charles Dowding is gaining popularity.
-This method leaves the soil alone to maintain itself naturally; you only add a top layer of compost as needed.
-With this technique, you only dig into the soil when planting or weeding.
+Another alternative to tilling is to leaving your garden soil alone.
+Tilling the ground is a labor-intensive task that some gardeners avoid altogether, and it turns out that it can be a sensible option.
+The no-dig gardening method developed by Charles Dowding method leaves the soil alone to maintain itself naturally; you only add a top layer of compost as needed.
+With this technique, you only dig into the soil when you’re planting or weeding.